jiangwenyuan/nuster/README.md

 ## TTL

 Change the TTL.
-It only affects the TTL of the responses to be cached, **does not** update the TTL of existing cache.
+It only affects the TTL of the responses to be cached, **does not** update the TTL of existing caches.

 ***headers***